 Simple color palettes are the ones that work great at all times.
 Regardless of the branding elements present on the website, a nude color palette will definitely do the job.
 Don’t forget to select an accent color too.

 If you notice an idea that is a little more unconventional than the rest of the website design ideas you saw on the Internet, don’t be afraid to use it.
 Uniqueness is something that people always appreciate and you have the chance to manifest it.
+For example, animated website backgrounds can do quite an impression on your visitors.

 Create a dynamic design